KvngBleach/Linux-Notes/README.md

 * Memory management
 * Device management etc.
 Complete Linux system = Kernel + GNUsystem utilities and libraries + other management scripts + installation scripts.

+Shell
+A shell is a special user program that provides an interface for the user to use operating system services.
+Shell accepts human-readable commands from users and converts them into something which the kernel can understand.
+It is a command language interpreter that executes commands read from input devices such as keyboards or from files.
+The shell gets started when the user logs in or starts the terminal.

+Shell is broadly classified into two categories –

+* Command Line Shell
+* Graphical shell

+### Command Line Shell
+Shell can be accessed by users using a command line interface.
+A special program called Terminal in Linux/macOS, or Command Prompt in Windows OS is provided to type in the human-readable commands such as "cat", "ls" etc. and then it is being executed.
+The result is then displayed on the terminal to the user.
+A terminal in Ubuntu 25.04 system looks like this: